JuliaGtk/Gtk4.jl/docs/src/diff3to4.md

 ## Properties

 GObject [properties](manual/properties.md) can still be set and accessed using `get_gtk_property` and `set_gtk_property!`.
 However, properties are now mapped onto Julia properties, so one can set a window title using `win.title = "My title"`.
-Also, `GAccessor` no longer exists and is replaced by getter and setter methods defined in `G_`.
-Whereas in Gtk.jl one could use `GAccessor.title(win,"My title")` to set the title, in Gtk4.jl the equivalent is `G_.set_title(win, "My title")`.
+Also, the submodule `GAccessor` no longer exists.
+Getter and setter methods are now in the main `Gtk4` module, but most are not exported.
+Whereas in Gtk.jl one uses `GAccessor.title(win,"My title")` to set the title, in Gtk4.jl the equivalent is `Gtk4.title(win, "My title")`.

 ## Constants, enums, and flags

 GTK constants in Gtk4.jl are in the main module instead of a `Constants` submodule.

-In Gtk.jl, GTK's enum and flags constants were turned into integers.
+In Gtk.jl, GTK's enum and flags constants are turned into integers.
 In Gtk4.jl, these are now mapped onto Julia enums, specifically the implementations [CEnum.jl](https://github.com/JuliaInterop/CEnum.jl) for enums and [BitFlags.jl](https://github.com/jmert/BitFlags.jl) for flags.
 This improves understandability when a function returns an enum or flag, but the downside is the sometimes extreme length of the enum's name.
 To mitigate this, `convert` methods are defined for commonly used enums so that shorter symbols can be used instead of the full enum name.
 For example, `:h` can be used instead of `Gtk4.Orientation_HORIZONTAL` in `GtkBox(orientation, spacing)`.

 ## G_ contains automatically generated methods